With evalink talos, you can automatically trigger alarms at a specific time and day of the week.

 guard-schedule-active, and the inactive code is

-Following these steps, an alarm will be triggered automatically at the beginning and at the end of a Schedule.
-You can use this alarm in Workflows and perform further actions.
+Following these steps, an alarm will be triggered automatically at the beginning and the end of a Schedule.
+You can use this alarm in Workflow and perform further actions.

 Now, let's explain a possible use case of Scheduled Alarms combined with Twilio service.